fralau/yamlpp/README.md

 ### `.context`
 **Definition**: Defines a local scope of variables for a block.

+You can define a `.context` block at any node of the tree.
 The variables defined are valid for all the siblings and the descendents (but are not accessible in part of the tree that are higher than this block.)